flumeapp/help.flumeapp.com/whatsnew/README.md

 * FIXED: The older likes on a post didn't load due to Instagram API changes.
 * FIXED: The search text could be clipped in the Go to User… search window when using the largest font size.
 * FIXED: An issue where desktop notifications might not have appeared for newly received messages.
+* FIXED: Clicking URLs on profiles would open the URL twice.
+* FIXED: A bizarre issue with sound effects not playing on macOS Mojave if they are mono and less than a certain ms duration.
+* FIXED: When searching conversations/participants, the „requested“ label would show erroneously for profiles you had requested to follow.
+* FIXED: When playing videos in column view on a carousel post, clicking next/previous would make the play button reappear in the center.
+* FIXED: Added error alerts and proper usage of the camera APIs on 10.14 Mojave.
+* FIXED: Added error alerts when location services are disabled or access for Flume is denied.
+* FIXED: Enabled the "hardened runtime", a new feature of 10.14 Mojave to verify software is free of malware.
+* FIXED: When processing multiple video or invalid items in a carousel post, failure behaviour is much better and will ignore invalid items while continuing to process valid items.
+* FIXED: If a video contained different length audio/video tracks, cropping that video might have shown an error during compression/rendering.
+* FIXED: When opening multiple files in the upload window via the "Select" dialog, selected files were sorted in reverse alphabetical order.
+* FIXED: When adding more videos to an existing carousel post in creation, the progress label did not factor in the previously added items into the progress count label eg. "3/2".
+* FIXED: Emptying the cache is much faster than before, and much more reliable.
+* FIXED: An edge-case issue where you wouldn't see the high resolution images after emptying the cache, because of some Instagram changes to URLs.
+* FIXED: An edge-case issue where the content could be inset from the bottom even when the menu is set to appear on hover and is not visible.
 * FIXED: Multiple various miscellaneous crash fixes.

 ---